Understanding the use and development of language at all stages of life

 Students on the programme receive regular administrative support from the School Postgraduate Office, and general academic guidance from the Programme Director.
 A careers consultant for the School offers advice on career development and options after graduation.
 The School organizes career related events, to which alumni of the programmes are invited.

 Most courses will be taught in classrooms and computer labs, according to the nature of the activities.
 Students will also have access to the University main library and the School’s own library, a recording studio, and experiment booths.
 The School also has a developmental lab (for studying infants/children), EEG/ERP labs (for studying neural activities in the brain) and eye-tracking facilities, which can be made available to students with appropriate training and supervision.

-Dr Vicky Chondrogianni is a lecturer in bilingualism.
+Dr Vicky Chondrogianni is a lecturer in bilingualism and the Programme Director for MSc Developmental Linguistics.
 Her research focuses on cross-linguistic aspects of acquisition and processing in typically-developing monolingual and bilingual children and in children with language impairment.
 Dr Chondrogianni teaches Second Language Acquisition, Developmental Language Disorder and Research Methods in Developmental Linguistics.

 Dr Jennifer Culbertson is a Chancellor’s Fellow in the Centre for Language Evolution.
 Her research focuses on understanding how languages are shaped by learning and use, in particular, how typological universals arise from properties of our cognitive system.
 Dr Culbertson teaches First Language Acquisition and Universals of Language, and is involved in the teaching of the Psychology of Language and Research Methods in Developmental Linguistics.